Earthport/rest-api-docs/Guides/data types.md

 ### Time zones / dates

 All timestamps are formatted as [ISO 8601 with timezone information](https://en.wikipedia.org/wiki/ISO_8601).
 For API calls that allow for a timestamp to be specified, we use that exact timestamp.
 These timestamps look something like 2014-02-27T15:05:06.123Z.
+All timestamps are stored in the Earthport payment platform as UTC.

 For endpoints that require dates, we expect a date string of the format YYYY-MM-DD, where an example would look like 2014-02-27.